Getting Started with AssisT

 - Off — No AI features (still get 35+ non-AI accessibility tools)

-- Gemini Nano — Chrome’s built-in AI (easiest, zero setup, completely private)
+- Gemini Nano — Chrome’s experimental built-in AI (advanced setup)

-AI features can run locally on your computer using a tool called Ollama.
+AI features can run locally on your computer using a free tool called Ollama.
 This means:

 - Your data never leaves your device